Showing posts with label Progressive. Show all posts

 My Top 100 Music Albums neverendingchartrendering.org

-After stumbling across an excellent website, neverendingchartrendering.org, I realized that I could take a crack at putting together a top 100 album list.
-The resulting list is my top 100 albums of all time from my own personal music journey.
+After stumbling across an excellent website, Topsters, I realized I would take a crack at putting together a top-100 album list for myself.
+The resulting list is my top 100 albums of all time, drawn from my own personal music journey.

 October 29, 2020